 And that’s why the SIA Rights 2021 MCBs are trading at a discount instead of trading upward.
 This was despite SIA’s improving results.

-When will SIA redeem the bonds?
+When will SIA redeem its MCB?

 It’s hard to tell.

 And that’s the risk of holding onto the SIA MCBs.

 What I know is there’s a high chance SIA will eventually buy back the SIA MCBs.
 Why?

 Because it’s expensive for SIA maintain these bonds.